facebook/watchman/website/_docs/expr.name.md

 *Since 2.9.9.*

-Starting in version 2.9.9, on OS X systems where the watched root is a case insensitive filesystem (this is the common case for OS X), `name` is equivalent to `iname`.
+Starting in version 2.9.9, on macOS systems where the watched root is a case insensitive filesystem (this is the common case for macOS), `name` is equivalent to `iname`.

 *Since 4.7.*